Do You Have Dryness, Vaginal Atrophy or Vaginitis?

 This is not serious physically, though can certainly be distressing, and there are a number of lubricants available.

-If you have mild to moderate vaginitis, using a lubricant can help relieve pain and discomfort while having sex but they provide short-term symptom relief and can improve vaginal dryness during sex, but there’s no evidence to show they’re an effective long-term treatment.
+If you have mild to moderate dryness, using a lubricant can help relieve pain and discomfort while having sex but they provide short-term symptom relief and can improve vaginal dryness during sex, but there’s no evidence to show they’re an effective long-term treatment.

-Several types of lubricant are available – some are water-based and some are silicone-based.
 You may need to try a few before finding one that’s suitable or your GP may wish to prescribe a local oestrogen cream, gel or pessary.

 Vaginitis